 About a 1cm thicker in hand and about 35g heavier at 168g with the head attached compared to the likes of the Pro 1 and 3000.

-The brush does look a bit clinical with a virtually all White colour scheme.
+The brush does look a bit clinical with a virtually all White color scheme.
 The Blue light emitted from the LED’s breaks this up a bit.

 A White rubber grip adorns the handle with the back being more textured and grippy to the touch.

-Unlike plastic bodied brushes this make the brush much more comfortable in hand and easier to hold onto, especially when wet.
+Unlike plastic bodied brushes this makes the brush much more comfortable in hand and easier to hold onto, especially when wet.

 On the front are 2 separate buttons, the power and cleaning mode button.
 These are located in the upper half of the brush handle.

-In the lower half is a silver backed panel which has the icons for the Bluetooth connectivity and, the battery status bars, as well as the brand logos.
+In the lower half is a silver backed panel that has the icons for the Bluetooth connectivity and, the battery status bars, as well as the brand logos.